 Dealing with Alzheimer’s Disease is an emotionally taxing, complicated, and unstable journey.
 Everyone caring for a physically frail and memory-impaired aging loved one eventually needs assistance.
 From my vantage point at the helm of a home care agency with dozens of client families impacted by dementia, and as the son of a mother diagnosed with Alzheimer’s disease, I still find myself floundering when I don’t have the answer to a “mom” issue.
 And while experience may teach you how to mitigate the worst signs and symptoms of the disease, no amount of experience can make someone wear another caregiver’s shoes.
 In that sense, caring for a person with Alzheimer’s is not only tough, but also a lonely task in which it is so easy to sink and get lost.

 What can make Alzheimer’s caregiving especially challenging is the feeling of an unreciprocated flow of love.
 If people impacted by this disease could speak to us and make us understand, we would not have to read the tea leaves when we try to decipher their wishes, anger, bursts of agitation, combativeness, and the occasional smiles and signs of a little recognition.
 Oh, how we jump with joy when Mom seems to recognize us, when she bestows that lovely smile upon seeing us.
-Those little moments are priceless in the daily ordeal of looking after a loved one with Alzheimer’s disease.
+Those little moments are priceless in the daily ordeal of living with and looking after a loved one with Alzheimer’s disease.

 Then there are the day-to-day aspects of dementia care: surviving bath time, determining why your loved one isn’t eating, ways to get them to maintain a normal schedule, and wondering and why they keep repeating themselves and feeling the urge to leave in order to “go home.”
+See our article on Dementia Behaviors for specific information and suggestions on how to deal with common behavioral problems that can arise in people with dementia.

 We keep hearing that looking after yourself as the caregiver is as important as the care you provide your aging loved one.
 But, are we listening?
 And is it not easier said than done?
+However, it is important to remember that the healthier you are as a caregiver, the better the quality of care you will be able to provide.

 While some initially find it difficult to share their concerns with strangers, I have personally witnessed incredible relief as caregivers realize that they are not as isolated as they may have thought, and they can safely discuss their feelings among new friends in the support groups.
 Dementia support groups can also showcase the creativity of your peers in the group and offer unique ways of looking at a situation that you may not have considered.
 Dementia support groups are where compassion, empathy, friendship, education, resources, laughter and salvation reign.

 Dementia Caregiver Support Groups are also easy to find.
-Community services such as Senior Centers, Hospitals, Hospice chapters, and other family organizations try to cater to the need by providing disease-specific groups (i.e. Alzheimer’s Disease, Parkinson’s Disease, Lewy Body Dementia, and other brain-related illnesses) at various days and times.
+Community services such as senior centers, hospitals, hospice chapters, and other family organizations try to cater to the need by providing disease-specific groups (i.e. Alzheimer’s Disease, Parkinson’s Disease, Lewy Body Dementia, and other brain-related illnesses) at various days and times.

 The Family Caregiver Alliance (National Center on Caregiving) seems to have all the bases covered when it comes to dementia support groups: foreign languages, LGBT issues, online help lines, money and diagnosis issues, and website help to find a support group in your area.
+While it is important to have friends and social support in general, it is hugely important to connect with people who know what it’s like living with and caring for a loved one with memory impairment.
+Caring for someone with a neurodegenerative disease like Alzheimer’s, with it’s impact on memory and the brain in the form of gradual mental decline, creates unique challenges that only a person who has gone through it can understand.

 Most aging seniors who begin to show signs of memory impairment begin receiving care while they are still living at home.
 If your budget allows for Live-In Care, you can hire caregivers to help you fulfill your capacity as a principal caregiver.
 If In-Home Care is a viable option, you can hire caregivers directly, through a home care agency, or through a referral agency.
 View our article about Live-In Caregivers to help decide what care option is best for you.